juju/docs/src/en/charms-constraints.md

 Title: Using constraints
 TODO:  Important: include default resources requested for non-constrained machine
        bug tracking: https://bugs.launchpad.net/juju/+bug/1768308
+       Consider a diagram for the Defaults section

 # Using constraints

 A *constraint* is a user-defined minimum hardware specification for a machine that is spawned by Juju.
-There are a total of nine constraints, with the most common ones being 'mem', 'cores', 'root-disk', and 'arch'.
-The definitive constraint resource is found on the
-[Reference: Juju constraints][reference-constraints] page.
+There are a total of nine types of constraint, with the most common ones being 'mem', 'cores', 'root-disk', and 'arch'.
+The definitive constraint resource is found on the [Reference: Juju constraints][reference-constraints] page.

-The idealized use case is that of stipulating a constraint when deploying an application and the backing cloud providing a machine with those exact resources.
-In the majority of cases, however, default constraints may have been set (at various levels) and the cloud is unable to supply those exact resources.

 Several noteworthy constraint characteristics: